 The invention of cell phones has been one of the most beneficial inventions ever.
 But it is also an avenue for wasting ridiculous amounts of our precious time.
-The never-ending distractions of our phones and media around us makes it extremely difficult to stay focused on long-term tasks and goals.
+The never-ending distractions of our phones and the media around us make it extremely difficult to stay focused on long-term tasks and goals.

 I want to share a little about me, myself, and I if you don’t mind.
 I have a smartphone, a pretty cool one at that.
 When I got it, I had most notifications on and would know immediately when I received a new email or when I needed to accomplish a task on my favorite game : )

-After a couple months of getting seemingly endless notifications, I finally said, “Enough.”
+After a couple of months of getting seemingly endless notifications, I finally said, “Enough.”
 I turned off my phone notifications for everything except for calls, texts, and work messages.

 I began to control my phone instead of it controlling me.